spargojs/spargo/README.md

 ## Version

 Right now, it is in pre-alpha.
 Most expected features are not finished.
-Once it is in alpha, it will be pushed up into NPM and made publicly available.

 ## Docs